Mites and Nepenthes

 In general, insecticides do not treat mites.
 The chemical used to target mites is called a miticide or acaricide.
 Insecticide does not equal miticide.
 Let me say this again for effect: insecticide != miticide.
 The vast majority of insecticides out there aren't intended to eradicate mites.
 Two exceptions that do treat some mites are bifenthrin (trade name Talstar Pro) and Spirotetramat (trade name Kantos).
 However, not all mites are targeted by these chemicals.
 I should note that in general, miticides are generally on the nastier side of horticultural chemicals so USE THE RECOMMENDED PERSONAL PROTECTIVE EQUIPMENT when applying and please follow the recommended restricted-entry interval (REI) before returning after application.

 Unfortunately, miticides and many insecticides are usually more targeted for commercial growers.
 Even the smallest sizes available can be fairly expensive for the regular hobbyist and it is often a quantity so large that you'll use only a tiny fraction of the chemical before it expires.
 Even more unfortunate is that it's illegal to sell chemicals in smaller quantities than the manufacturer produces (so please don't ask me for this).
 However, I'll say this: the marijuana industry has revolutionized availability of many horticultural products that were once only accessible to commercial growers... and it's often on Ebay.
 I've seen people taking the risk of selling a bottle of Superthrive which includes a free small bottle of miticide.
-I don't fully the legality of this; however, I will say that I've bought from these sellers in the past (before I became a commercial nursery) and had good results.
+I don't fully understand the legality of this; however, I will say that I've bought from these sellers in the past (before Carnivero was a commercial nursery) and had good results.
 But buyer beware of course.

-My first line of defense is a miticide called abermectin (trade name Avid).
+My first line of defense is a miticide called abamectin (trade name Avid).
 Used at label strength, I have not noticed a deleterious effect on Nepenthes.
 Although this miticide is not systematic, it is trans-laminar, meaning that if you spray one side of the leaf, in theory, it should also get pests feeding on the other side.
 Avid is the broadest spectrum miticide out there and is intended for use against nearly every type of mite that affects plants.
 It's also cheap and readily available compared to other miticides.

 Another common miticide is Bifenazate (trade name Fluoromite).
 Though readily available compared to other miticides, it doesn't work on broad mites, cyclamen mites or tarsenoid mites.
 I've used this one without any deleterious effects to Nepenthes.